-- PEOs (Professional Employer Organizations) can provide a number of HR capabilities to client businesses, including providing and administering workers’ compensation insurance.
+- PEOs (Professional Employer Organizations) can provide several HR capabilities to client businesses, including providing and administering workers’ compensation insurance.

 - Workers’ compensation insurance through a PEO can be less costly for many small businesses.
 The PEO is also liable for payments and claims in most circumstances.

-A PEO (Professional Employer Organization) works with client businesses as a “co-employer”; the client is known as the “workplace employer” while the PEO is the “employer of record”.
-As the employer of record, the PEO is responsible and liable for employee tax reporting and payments, health insurance and benefits payments and administration, and workers’ compensation insurance coverage.
+A PEO (Professional Employer Organization) works with client businesses as a “co-employer”; the client is known as the “workplace employer” while the PEO is the “employer of record.”
+As the employer of record, the PEO is responsible and liable for employee tax reporting, health insurance and benefits payments and administration, and workers’ compensation insurance coverage.
 In addition to this, most PEOs offer payroll processing, new employee onboarding, and other packages.
-A PEO arrangement can provide a number of benefits for some businesses, however, it is not without potential disadvantages as well.
+A PEO arrangement can provide several benefits for some businesses, however, it is not without potential disadvantages as well.

 What is the definition of workers compensation?

 Workers compensation insurance is usually required for any company with more than one employee.
-It is designed to protect workers who suffer from accident or illness as a direct result of their work.
+It is designed to protect workers who suffer from accidents or illnesses as a direct result of their work.

-While the decrease in significant injuries is clearly a good development, it is as important as every to have appropriate workers comp coverage — after all, reduced injury should mean an opportunity for lower premiums.
+While decreasing significant injuries is a good development, everyone must have appropriate workers comp coverage.
+After all, reduced injury should mean an opportunity for lower premiums.

-Most PEOs are able to provide workers’ compensation insurance, as well as health insurance and other benefits policies.
+Most PEOs can provide workers’ compensation insurance, health insurance, and other benefits policies.

-As the co-employer, the PEO should have a legal workers’ compensation insurance provider recognized by the state in which your employees will be working.
+As the co-employer, the PEO should have a legal workers’ compensation insurance provider recognized by the state where your employees will be working.

-PEOs are generally able to offer workers’ compensation insurance (and other benefits packages) at lower prices and with more stable premiums than the packages generally offered by insurers to small businesses.
+PEOs can generally offer workers’ compensation insurance (and other benefits packages) at lower prices and more stable premiums than those generally provided by insurers to small businesses.

-This is because a PEO is co-employer with a number of businesses, comprising thousands of staff.
-PEOs thus offer insurers a large “risk-pool”; this means that the number of employees who will potentially make a worker’s compensation claim is a relatively low percentage of the total staff.
+A PEO is a co-employer with several businesses comprising thousands of staff.
+PEOs thus offer insurers a significant “risk pool”; this means that the number of employees who will potentially make a worker’s compensation claim is a relatively low percentage of the total staff.
 If a company of 10,000 employees files one claim, the company as a whole costs the insurance company less than a company of 100 that files one claim.

 The high-risk pool of a PEO allows insurers to offer packages that they would typically only be able to offer to large corporations.
 These savings can then be passed on to the small-business clients of the PEO.

-As employer of record, the PEO should assume liability regarding workplace safety.
-This can be a disadvantage, however, if the PEO is not following the law or if courts determine that the workplace employer also shoulders liability.
+As an employer of record, the PEO should assume liability regarding workplace safety.
+However, this can be a disadvantage if the PEO is not following the law or if courts determine that the workplace employer also shoulders liability.

-In a worst-case scenario, the PEO may not be using a workers’ compensation insurance recognized by the state the employee is working in.
+In a worst-case scenario, the PEO may not use workers’ compensation insurance recognized by the state the employee works in.
 Check the certificates provided by the PEO with a list maintained by your state government.

 Issues can also come up due to discrepancies in paperwork or human error.
-There have been cases where it was unclear whether the injured employee was a co-employee of the PEO or a full employee of the client business.
+There have been cases where it was unclear whether the injured employee was a PEO co-employee or a full-client business employee.
 In these situations, the client business could be found liable, and if it does not carry workers’ compensation insurance for all non-PEO co-employees, it could also face a fine.

 PEO workers compensation: Key advantages

-To combat the potential disadvantages of PEO-provided workers’ compensation insurance, business owners should thoroughly review all contracts, certificates, and insurance documentation.
+Business owners should thoroughly review all contracts, certificates, and insurance documentation to combat the potential disadvantages of PEO-provided workers’ compensation insurance.
 It should be clear who the co-employees are and what their coverage is.

-For a small business requiring a large staff engaged in potentially hazardous work, such as construction or manufacturing, a good PEO could provide reduced and stable premiums, liability protection, and a partner to ensure that local regulations are met.
+For a small business requiring a large staff engaged in potentially hazardous work, such as construction or manufacturing, the best PEO could provide reduced and stable premiums, liability protection, and a partner to ensure local regulations are met.
 For a larger company involved in less dangerous work, such as office work, the benefits of a PEO regarding workers’ compensation insurance may be less.